ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 # Quickstart Guide

-Contact us on [telegram](https://t.me/h_comfort) if you'd like to be part of our alpha group.
+Contact us on [telegram](https://t.me/ivynetdotdev) if you have any questions!

 ## Prerequisites and dependencies